Jon Kaplan (theatre critic): Early life and education

 Kaplan grew up in Florida.
 He graduated from Brandeis University in 1969 with a degree in English before moving to Canada.
 He later received a master's degree in English from York University.
 His thesis was on Elizabethan and Jacobean theatre.

 Career

 Kaplan began his career as a theatre critic in Toronto in the 1970s writing reviews for The Body Politic.
 A few years later, he began working for NOW Magazine.
 Kaplan would go on to become NOW's senior theatre writer and to work for the magazine for 35 years.

 He wrote his last review for NOW two weeks before his death in 2017.

 Awards and nominations

 Kaplan has received both the Harold Award and the Brenda Donohue Award.

 Death and legacy

 Kaplan died at age 69 on April 28, 2017, from brain cancer.
-He was survived by his partner, Dale Cole.
+He was survived by his husband, Don Cole.

 The Jon Kaplan Legacy Fund and the associated annual Jon Kaplan Awards are named in his honour.
 The Jon Kaplan Audience Choice Award, awarded as part of Toronto's Dora Awards, is also named for Kaplan.